lizradway/strands-mono/intern/projects/dreaming.md

 2. **Auto-versions everything** — every write from any layer produces an informative git commit
 3. **Supports progressive disclosure** — not everything loads into context every turn; relevant knowledge is selected based on the current query within a token budget
 4. **Includes a consolidation agent** — a developer-invoked Strands agent that reasons across accumulated knowledge to deduplicate, resolve contradictions, and derive new insights
-5. **Enables concurrent consolidation** — multiple consolidation operations can run in parallel via git worktrees and merge results
+5. **Enables concurrent consolidation** — multiple consolidation operations can run in parallel via git worktrees and merge results | Nice to have
 6. **Remains client-side** — no server, no daemon.
-Consolidation runs when the developer invokes it (session boundary, cron, CI, manually).
+Consolidation runs when the developer invokes it (session boundary, cron, CI, manually) | Nice to have

 ---